Skip to main content

 Content Architecture

-What started as a single-page site has grown into 149+ statically generated pages covering research articles, teaching materials, bibliography entries, organizational resources, and project documentation.
+What started as a single-page site has grown into 190+ statically generated routes covering research articles, teaching materials, bibliography entries, results dashboards, persona quick-starts, organizational resources, and project documentation.
 This page explains how we organize that content, keep it maintainable, and ensure it performs well at scale.

 Static Export Architecture